jweber94/udacity_cpp_nanodegree_capstone_myCQ/README.md

 In ```main_client.cpp``` as well as ```main_server.cpp```, an interface for handing over the IP-address as well as the port via the terminal call of the individual executables is implemented, using the ```boost::program_options``` library.

-## Expected behaviour of the application
-This screencast shows the expected behaviour.

 ## Code - Udacity Rubric referencing
 In order to complete my capstone project, I have to reference at least five of the not required rubric points that can be found in https://review.udacity.com/#!/rubrics/2533/view.
 In the following table, the mapping between the rubric point and my code is shown.
 Besides from the five described code sections in the table, I used most of the rubrics points within the project, but the listed ones are the most clear ones, in order to complete the capstone project.